meowwtama/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
-3. A librarian manager with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+3. A library manager with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. Should be easy to use and fast to learn for library managers who are new to this application.
 5. Response time should be fast enough that it does not take the library manager a long time to use it.
 6. Should be easy to recognise and remember necessary commands to minimise need for library manager to check what command to use.